nikhil-anand-95/astro-insights/design.md

 **How do you handle model loading and memory management?**

-Based on the codebase implementation:
+Based on the enhanced codebase implementation with configuration management:
+- **Configuration-Driven Loading**: Only enabled models are loaded based on `ModelConfigManager` settings
 - **Lazy Loading**: Models are instantiated only when the LlmManager is created, not at application startup
 - **Singleton Pattern**: The HoroscopeCache uses singleton pattern to ensure single instance across the application
 - **Pipeline Optimization**: Using Hugging Face pipelines with `torch_dtype="float32"` for memory efficiency
 - **Model Reuse**: Models are loaded once and reused across requests through the manager pattern
 - **Dictionary-based Management**: Models are stored in dictionaries (`model_dict`, `translator_dict`) for efficient access and management
+- **Memory Optimization**: Only enabled models consume memory, disabled models are not loaded
+- **Error Handling**: Failed model loading is logged and doesn't prevent other models from loading
-- **Memory Considerations**: Each model is loaded into memory once and shared across all requests, avoiding repeated loading overhead
+- **Memory Considerations**: Each enabled model is loaded into memory once and shared across all requests, avoiding repeated loading overhead

+**How does the Configuration Management System work?**

+The configuration system provides a structured approach to managing models and translators:

+**Configuration Structure:**
+- **`ModelConfig`**: Data class defining model type, enabled status, prompt, and description
+- **`TranslatorConfig`**: Data class defining translator type, enabled status, description, and supported languages
+- **`MODEL_CONFIGURATIONS`**: Dictionary mapping model enums to their configurations
+- **`TRANSLATOR_CONFIGURATIONS`**: Dictionary mapping translator enums to their configurations

+**Configuration Flow:**
+1. **Definition**: Models and translators are defined in `model_definitions.py` with their configurations
+2. **Management**: `ModelConfigManager` loads and manages these configurations
+3. **Filtering**: Only enabled models/translators are loaded by `LlmManager`
+4. **Runtime**: Models can be dynamically enabled/disabled without code changes
+5. **Extensibility**: New models can be added by updating configuration definitions

+**Benefits:**
+- **Resource Efficiency**: Only load models that are actually needed
+- **Environment Flexibility**: Different configurations for development vs production
+- **Easy Maintenance**: Centralized configuration management
+- **Type Safety**: Structured data classes prevent configuration errors
+- **Logging**: Clear logging of which models are loaded or failed to load

 ### Architecture Decisions